Ethan88/VMF/README.md

 * a cheap cloud VPS running a Docker instance
 * a community of friends, family, or customers that are willing to invest in you
 * six Ethereum addresses
+* $10,000 USD minimum or 10 percent of fund assets AUM in ETH to be held in escrow contract as stake (fully refundable)

 **Introduction:** In essence, this project is a cheap and simple open-source kit for a multi-purpose investment fund made transparent and immutable with underlying blockchain technology.
 A fund instantiated on this network is not architected to scale to city- or state-size, but rather is intended to support a hard-coded limit of 250 investor-members.
 The returns from this 250-investor fund are used to back several tiers of bespoke currencies which, like shares, appreciate to reflect the performance of fund management.
 As more funds are join the platform, these currencies will become the basis for economic activites between fund managers and between member-investors.
 There are a maximum of 250 funds per VMF network and per central bank, bringing the maximum number of humans in the network to around 62,000.